JeffersonLab/clas12-env/README.md

 # clas12-env

 ### Overview
-This repository is the environment setup for CLAS12 software.
-It leverages modulefiles's prerequisites and conflicts to help ensure a working environment with easy and flexible manipulations.

-*Note, the modulefiles and software builds for GEANT4/GEMC used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.*
+This repository is a runtime environment setup for CLAS12 software based on [module](https://modules.sourceforge.net/)[files](https://modules.readthedocs.io/en/latest/modulefile.html).  *The GEANT4/GEMC portions of this environment are [documented here](https://geant4.jlab.org/node/1) and can be used independently.*

 ### In Use
-The main branch is deployed on CVMFS and used for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.
-The entry point is:
+The main branch is deployed on CVMFS and used for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access:

 `module use /cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw/modulefiles`

-The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ### Special Modules
-Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable/library search paths.
-The modules below are a bit different.
-Remember that `module show` will print what a given module will do to your environment.
+Most modules here just update one's environment for a single, particular software package, by adding that package's directory to some runtime executable/library search path(s).
+These modules below are a bit different:
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot
 * geant4
   * adds the [independent geant4-related modulefiles](https://geant4.jlab.org/node/1), e.g. gemc, to the search path
 * tmpfs
-  * sets various envionment variables to get various software (maven, apptainer, java, things that honor `TMPDIR`, etc.) to use a `/tmp` alternative, e.g. for when it's mounted noexec
+  * sets various environment variables to get various software (maven, apptainer, java, things that honor `TMPDIR`, etc.) to use a `/tmp` alternative, e.g. for when it's mounted noexec

-Also, these two modules below are required by many other modules to provide some 3rd-party dependencies.
-While no automated recipe currently exists for installation of those dependencies, they require only very standard build and install procedures with no patching.
+* scicomp
+  * adds software supported by JLab's scicomp group to the module search path

+And these two modules below provide some 3rd-party dependencies installed in a "system-like" location:
 * system
   * sets `OSRELEASE` based on the operating system (via [this script](util/osrelease.py))
   * sets `CLAS12_HOME` (only for convenience)